gabrielelanaro/chemview/docs/source/interactivity.rst

 .. image:: /_static/images/water_wireframe.png

-then, all we need to do to move the molecule is to assign a new vector to the attribute MolecularViewer.coordinates.
+then, all we need to do to move the molecule is to assign a new vector to the attribute :class:`~chemview.MolecularViewer.coordinates`.
  To translate the molecule, we add 0.1 to the x coordinate of each atom:

  .. code:: python